Skip to primary navigation Skip to content Skip to footer

 • The most comprehensive view of Seattle and beyond, including Mount Rainier, Mount Baker, Elliott Bay, and the Olympic Mountains

-• $28 general admission (during all days/times – slightly to significantly less expensive than the Space Needle, depending when you’re going) current hours and pricing
+• $25 general admission ($22 seniors/military and $19 youth) – this includes all days/times – slightly to significantly less expensive than the Space Needle, depending when you’re going. current hours and pricing

 Skyview Observatory Cons: